ContentMine/ami/README.md

 The plugin architecture is moderately stable and it requires very little alteration to the codebase to add a new one (hopefully soon this can be done automatically by configuration files).

+### file structure

+The input must be a QuickscrapeNorma directory (QSNorma).
+This must contain `scholarly.html` which is used for analysis.
+When a plugin is run, the output is to the `results` directory, wiwth a subdirectory for each plugin and a sub-subdirectory for each plugin option: Example:

+    http_www.foo_1_2/
+        fulltext.xml
+        fulltext.pdf
+        scholarly.html
+        results/
+            words/
+                frequency/
+                    results.xml
+                lengths/
+                    results.xml
+            regex/
+                consort0/
+                    results.xml
+                publication/
+                    results.xml